FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - to select nodes / values by index for extracting anonymous nodes at the same level / tensors.
 - to cycle between multiple branching scenarios via an `if-else` (`||`) logic.  %% TODO: double-check symbol

-The overall strategy is thus to annotate `path` mappings starting from `Simulation` and run over each `SubSection` up until reaching the corresponding `Quantity`.
-The most important part is for the target/NOMAD path to be fully traceable: any disconnections in a `path` will cut it out of the `archive`.
+### Extra: aligning Source and Target Segments

-Each `path` segment in the target/NOMAD schema (reference node -> next node) has to be compared individually with its source counterpart.
+Each path segment in the target/NOMAD schema (reference node -> next node) has to be compared individually with its source counterpart.
 File formats may namely differ at any point in their level of semantic distinction.
 We encounter three possibilities: